Free trial lets you know if the service is right for you

 Payment and pricing

-Standard payment options include debit and credit cards and Paypal.
-This service allows payment via a variety of cryptocurrencies, unlike other VPNs like IPVanish and ExpressVPN, which only offer bitcoin.
+Standard payment options include debit and credit cards, and you can also use a variety of cryptocurrencies, unlike other VPNs like IPVanish and ExpressVPN which only offer bitcoin.
 Supported regional payment options and wallets include AliPay, WebMoney, Yandex, iDeal, UnionPay, SOFORT, and GiroPay.

 Setup & settings

-The final tab at the top opens the Settings menu, which has a number of options:
+The next tab at the top opens the Settings menu, which has a number of options:

 - CyberSec – CyberSec is a new feature which lets you avoid ads, and protects you from malware, phishing, and other online risks when connected to the VPN.
 It’s definitely worth activating to keep your information safe and secure.